PerfectlySoft/PerfectDocs/guide/sessions.md

 * **updated** - an integer representing the date/time last touched, in seconds
 * **idle** - an integer representing the number of seconds the session should be idle for before considered expired
 * **data** - a [String:Any] Array that is converted to JSON for storage.
 This is intended for storage of simple preference values.
+* **ipaddress** - the IP Address (v4 or V6) that the session was first used on.
+Used for optional session verification.
+* **useragent** - the User Agent string that the session was first used with.
+Used for optional session verification.

 ## Examples